osixia/container-baseimage/README.md

 ## Overview

 This image takes all the advantages of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) but makes programs optionals to allow more lightweight images and single process images.
+It also define simple directory structure and files to defined quickly how a program (here called service) is installed, setup and run.

 So major features are:
  - simple way to install services and multiple process image stacks